What does a Wedding DJ cost?

 As a certified Wedding Specialist, people often ask about wedding DJ costs.
 Although you might think the answer is relatively straightforward, the most accurate answer is more complicated.
 Many factors determine the price of a wedding DJ, and in the end, what you pay will determine whether you get a quality service or a cheap service that will tarnish your once-in-a-lifetime event.
 So, to best answer this question, I have put together a realistic guide to provide some rough numbers to indicate what you can expect from your DJ come your wedding day.
 These numbers would not include lighting, dedicated ceremony sound system, or a photo booth.

-Someone with a hobby.
+This is going to be someone with a hobby.
 Little to no experience with weddings.
 No industry training.
-No insurance.
+They likely wont carry the liability insurance your venue requires and will require you to provide internet access because they don't carry a music library.
+If the wi-fi or internet goes down, so does your celebration.
 Sloppy stage presence, both vocally and visually.
-Tends to cancel for a higher paying gig.
+Tends to cancel for a higher paying gig or the opportunity to hang with friends by the pool.
 No portfolio to showcase their talents.
 Attracts shoppers with a low price.
 Not reliable.

-Some experience with weddings, but most likely still a hobbyist.
-More dependable than a novice, but still likely operates as a part-time business.
-May or may not have industry training.
-It is unlikely that they have the liability insurance wedding venues require.
-Stage presence would be better than a novice, but still lacks experience handling major engagements as a master of ceremonies.
+May have some experience with weddings, but most likely still a hobbyist.
+Slightly more dependable than a novice, but still likely operates as a part-time business.
+No industry training.
+They likely wont carry the liability insurance your venue requires and will require you to provide internet access because they don't carry a music library.
+If the internet goes down, so does your celebration.
+Stage presence would be better than a novice as long as you don't mind someone in blue jeans and a T-shirt as your 'Wedding DJ', but will still lack experience handling major engagements as a master of ceremonies.
 Check references and reviews to see their history.
 Probably at least has a Facebook page.
 Reliable, as long as you don't mind waiting for replies.

-Master of Ceremonies (MC) specializing in Wedding DJ entertainment.
+This is where you can have high expectations because you're working with a Master of Ceremonies (MC/emcee) specializing in Wedding DJ entertainment.
 Runs a full time business that they depend on to survive.
 Attends numerous training events a year.
-Has the required liability insurance.
+Has the required liability insurance and a local music library.
 Committed to giving you a personalized experience.
 Has a clean stage presence, both vocally and visually.
 Easy to find portfolio of past weddings.
-Wont leave you for another "gig."
-Reliable & available.
+Won't leave you for another "gig."
+Reliable & available when you need them.

 Everyone wants the best deal they can get, right?
 However, this isn't an everyday event.
 This is your wedding!
 You are spending a lot of money on your special day.
 Do you want someone who is a novice DJ, poor master of ceremonies, inexperienced lighting person, or lacks the insurance a venue requires?
 As I write this article, I have already received three panicked calls this month from people looking to replace their wedding DJs based on the criteria I've previously mentioned.